BEST PLACES TO VISIT IN TUSCANY IN 7-10 DAYS

 If you have less than 5 days in Tuscany, check out this organized tour that allows you to see several towns in Tuscany – including Siena.

 Where to Stay in Siena

-I stayed at a very lovely little hotel with amazing views – the design is more unique and it is located just outside of the city walls but I could not have asked for more value for money.
+I stayed at a charming little hotel with amazing views.
+The design is more unique, and it is located just outside of the city walls, but I could not have asked for more value for money.
 Find out more about Hotel Santa Caterina in Siena here.

 Arezzo and Cortona – 1 Day

 One of my most favorite towns in Tuscany was Arezzo.
 I was a bit exhausted and forgot what the town was about.
 Due to bad research – or better yet, due to a lack of research – I expected another hilltop village and was surprised that it isn’t a typical medieval town in Tuscany.

 The town square is indeed uphill, but not all of the towns, and as I was spoiled with great weather, I fell in love almost immediately.
 So, if you are 5 or 7 days in Tuscany, make visiting this small town a priority.

 - Visit the Piazza Grande – the market square is home to several beautiful buildings, cafes, and restaurants.